Event Date:August 24-31, 2013

 Day Two – Mt.
 Carmel Junction to Bryce National Park:

-In the afternoon we’ll hop on a shuttle bus and go into the park for a hike.
+About 60 miles with over 3700′ of gain.
+Click here for map and elevation profile.
+In the afternoon you can ride to Rainbow Point in Bryce (at 9100′) or hop on a shuttle bus and go into the park for a hike.
+The ride to Rainbow Point is 38 miles with about 2,900′ of climbing.
+Click here for map and elevation profile of bonus ride.
 There are a ton of hiking options – long or short, easy or hard.
 All are gorgeous.

-Day Three – Bryce National Park to Escalante:
+Day Three – Bryce to Escalante:

-Before we leave for Escalante, we’ll ride into Bryce and climb to Rainbow Point at 9100′.
-This is 38 miles with about 2,900′ of climbing.
+Before we leave for Escalante, either hike or ride into the park, whichever you didn’t do yesterday!
 Those wanting to sleep in can have a leisurely breakfast before the group gets back together and heads out to Escalante.
 The ride to Escalante is short – so we’ll leave Bryce just before noon.
 It’s about 48 miles with 1,800′ of gain.
+Click here for map and elevation profile.

 Day Four – Escalante to Torrey:

+About 66 miles with over 6,100′ of gain.
+Click here for map and elevation profile.
 Everyone is encouraged to ride the bonus miles on the incredible Capital Reef Scenic Drive.
 The extra bit is about 36 miles with 2,500′ of gain.
+Click here for map and elevation profile.
+BEST day of the Tour!
+And also the hardest!

 Day Five – Torrey to Panguitch:

 About 106 miles with about 3,400′ of gain.
 As far as centuries go, it’s fairly flat – with most of the climbing in the first 27 miles.
 But it can be super windy, so riding with at least one other person is recommended.
+Click here for map and elevation profile.

 Day Six – Panguitch to Cedar City, via Brian Head and Cedar Breaks National Monument:

-We’ll reach our highest point on this ride, at 10,500′.
-Be prepared to be a bit short of breath on this ride!
+About 57 miles with about 5,300′ of gain.
+We’ll reach our highest point of the Tour on this ride, at 10,500′.
+Click here for map and elevation profile.
+Be prepared to be a bit short of breath!
 And not just from the awesome scenery!

 Day Seven – Cedar City to St. George:

+About 83 miles with just over 2,500′ of gain.
 Alas, the last day… Take your time and savor the final hours of riding.
-The bike path is a roller-coaster!
 Over too quickly!!!
+Click here for map and elevation profile.

 Rider Feedback about the Tour of Southern Utah: